 There is also a volume I have used before that is written by a Roman Catholic Philosopher named Peter Kreeft entitled "You Can Understand The Bible".
 It is more philosophical and theological, less cultural and scholarly, but it can be helpful for framing things as well.

 And finally: Tired of reading?
 Want to watch something that is scholarly and accurate on the Bible, but also fairly engaging and entertaining and animated?
 Then you are in luck!
 A group of Liberal Evangelical Bible scholars on the West Coast have created "The Bible Project" in which they give quick, scholarly, animated, non-sectarian overviews of the Bible from a Christian perspective.
 They have intro and summary videos for every book of the Bible, and are very helpful.
+And if you want to listen to the Bible instead of read it, try this playlist.

 Last but not least, how should you start reading?
-This is a bit like asking how to eat an Elephant: One bite at a time
+This is a bit like asking how to eat an Elephant: One bite at a time.

 Starting in Genesis and going to Revelation is tough for most people.
 They start off strong with the fun narratives of Patriarchs and Matriarchs, and then stall out somewhere in Numbers (where the Bible is literally reciting ancient census numbers).
 Then they never pick up again.